mfullford/tunr_relationships/README.md

 ```

 First we find an Artist.
 If we're using the seed file, the first artist is Luciano Pavoritti.
-Next we can see that artist instances now have a ``songs`` method.
+Next, we can see that artist instances now have a ``songs`` method.
 This acts just like an
-array in particular if we find all of the songs and assign those songs to the array, we can
+array.
+In particular, if we find all of the songs and assign those songs to the array, we can
 associate all the songs to ``luciano``.
 If we save ``luciano``, ActiveRecord takes care of
 which records need to be saved and makes sure the database reflects what we just did in Ruby.